sarvodaya-network/sarvodaya.eu/library/index.md

 On the social philosophy and the vision of a non-violent social order, that we call *Sarvodaya* and the non-violent revolution fulfilling it.
 The books in this category are either directly dealing with *Sarvodaya* or have inspired it.

-* [The Kingdom of God is Within You](https://www.gutenberg.org/files/43302/43302-h/43302-h.htm) (a christian anarchist treatise by Leo Tolstoj and the culmination of his philosophal thought, first published in Germany in 1894 after being banned in Russia; without its influence Gandhi wouldn't have done what he did, as it profoundly deepened his conviction in non-violence; in fact, as a result the second Ashram founded by Gandhi (after the "Phoenix Farm") was called "Tolstoi Farm"; a must-read.)
+* [The Kingdom of God is Within You](https://www.gutenberg.org/files/43302/43302-h/43302-h.htm) (a christian anarchist treatise by Leo Tolstoj and the culmination of his philosophal thought, first published in Germany in 1894 after being banned in Russia; without its influence Gandhi wouldn't have done what he did, as it profoundly deepened his conviction in non-violence; consequentially the second Ashram founded by Gandhi (after the "Phoenix Farm") was called "Tolstoi Farm".)
 * [Unto This Last](https://www.gutenberg.org/files/36541/36541-h/36541-h.htm) (Essays by John Ruskin that deeply influenced Gandhi and inspired his idea of Sarvodaya)
 * [*Sarvodaya*, A Paraphrase of *Unto This Last*](/library/sarvodaya/untothislast-paraphrase.pdf) (by M. K. Gandhi)
-* [Integral Revolution](/library/sarvodaya/Integral-Revolution.pdf): An Analytical Study of Gandhian Thought - Indu B. Tikekar
+* [Integral Revolution](/library/sarvodaya/Integral-Revolution.pdf): *An Analytical Study of Gandhian Thought* - Indu B. Tikekar
 * [Swaraj Shastra: The Principles of a Non-Violent Political Order](/library/vinoba/english/swarajshastra) (by Vinoba Bhave, who later described it as "the grammar of Lokniti")
 * [Third Power](/library/vinoba/third-power.pdf) (by Vinoba)
 * [Swaraj & Lokniti](/library/vinoba/english/Swaraj-and-Lokniti.pdf) (by Vinoba)